ss4328/mvc_calculator/readme.md

 Number is also a Concrete Class of type Node.

 ### State Pattern
 Each variable needed in calculator(s1,op,s2) maintains its own state.
+Class State does this job.

 ### Observer Pattern
 The Controller is the observer to View (subject).
 Implicit invokation is employed via builtin ActionEvents and ActionListeners whenever an event triggers.